 - Understand the HITRUST framework: Healthcare organizations should familiarize themselves with the HITRUST Common Security Framework (CSF).
 The CSF outlines the controls and requirements you need to implement for compliance.

-- Assessment and gap analysis: Conduct an assessment and gap analysis to understand your organization's current state of security and privacy controls.
+- Assessment and gap analysis: Conduct a thorough assessment and gap analysis to understand your organization's current state of security and privacy controls.
 This will help identify areas that require improvement to meet HITRUST requirements.

 - Scope definition: Clearly define the scope of your HITRUST compliance initiative.
 Determine which systems and processes will be covered by the compliance effort.